Incompatibility as a resource for programmable quantum instruments: Semi-Device-Independent Characterization with Nontransient Guessing Games

 \subsection{Robustness of incompatibility as the supremum of game advantage}

-The \emph{robustness of resource}~\cite{Harrow-2003a, Brandao-2015a} is a well studied resource measure that reflects how tolerant a resource is to an admixture of generic noise.
-It is universally well-defined in any resource theory, and it possesses many desirable properties as a resource measure, including faithfulness, monotonicity, and resource-dependent convexity (i.e., being a convex function when the set of free objects is convex)~\cite{Chitambar-2019a}.
-For the resource theory of PID non-simplicity (incompatibility), the robustness measure can be defined as follows.
+The \emph{robustness of resource}~\cite{Harrow-2003a, Brandao-2015a} is a well-studied resource measure that reflects how tolerant a resource is to an admixture of generic noise.
+It is universally well defined in any resource theory, and it possesses many desirable properties as a resource measure, including faithfulness, monotonicity, and resource-dependent convexity (i.e., being a convex function when the set of free objects is convex)~\cite{Chitambar-2019a}.
+For the resource theory of PID nonsimplicity, the robustness measure can be defined as follows.

 \begin{definition} The \textbf{robustness of incompatibility} of a PID $\pd{\Lambda}\equiv\{\Lambda_{x_1|x_0}\}_{x_0,x_1}$, denoted by $\f{RoI}(\pd{\Lambda})$, is defined as

 \end{definition}